Sauna

 Your private room

-The sauna room is entirely private.
-A sauna towel is provided for inside the cabin and a fresh fluffy towel waits for you afterwards.
-Body wash and your own ensuite shower are available.
-Sauna hats are provided if you want them.
-The room is yours for the full 30 minutes at your own pace.
+The sauna room is completely private.
+There's a towel for inside the cabin and a fresh one waiting for after, body wash and your own ensuite shower, and sauna hats if you want them.
+The room is yours for the full 30 minutes.

 30 minutes of heat

-Self-guided at your own pace.
-Choose infrared up to 60 degrees or steam between 80 and 95 degrees.
-Hydrate well before you arrive.
-The session is about letting the heat do its work: the cardiovascular response, the sweat response, the tissue heating.
-Most clients find a rhythm of sitting, resting and adjusting position through the session.
+Self-guided, at your own pace.
+Infrared up to 60 degrees, or steam between 80 and 95.
+Drink plenty of water beforehand.
+The session is really about letting the heat do its work, and most people fall into a natural rhythm of sitting, resting and shifting position as they go.

 Deep relaxation and stress relief